-8 R Vector Operations With Example – A Complete Guide for Beginners
+8 R Vector Operations with Examples – A Complete Guide for R Programmers

-If you are struggling with R vectors, then you have landed on the right page.
+If you are struggling with the R vector concept, then you have landed on the right page.
 This article is specially designed to help you to create and access R vectors.
 Here you will learn to perform many operations on them and will discover important applications of R vectors.

-A vector is a sequence of elements that share the same data type.
-R vector is the basic data structure, which plays an important role in R programming,
+R vector is the basic data structure, which plays an essential role in R programming.
+So, let’s start with our tutorial.

 A vector is a sequence of elements that share the same data type.
 These elements are known as components of a vector.

-Decimal values referred to as numeric data types in R. If we assign a decimal value for any variable g like given below, g will become a numeric type.
+Decimal values are referred to as numeric data types in R. If we assign a decimal value for any variable g, as given below then, g will become a numeric type.

 > #Author DataFlair > g <- 53.5 #Assigning a decimal value to g > g #Printing the value of g